akshayatuldeshmukh31/cardstax-node-server/README.md

 	JSON Response key values:

-		a.
-Success (String value of 0 or 1)
+		a. success (String value of 0 or 1)
-		b.
-Error (null if success is 1)
+		b. error (null if success is 1)

    PENDING! - Need to check the creation of session IDs and maintaining these session IDs.